w3f/polkadot-wiki/docs/claims.md

 ![claim-attest-4](assets/new-claims/new-attest-4.png)

-Click on "Attest" and then "Sign and Submit" to make your free attest transaction.
+Click on "I Agree" and then "Sign and Submit" to make your free attest transaction.
 When the transaction is included in the block, you will see a green success box appear in the upper right corner and the DOTs will be in your account.